vikejs/vike/README.md

 Environment: `Node.js`

-The Vite plugin has no options.
+The plugin has no options.

 ```js
 // vite.config.js